libbytanner/startup/notes.md

 Justify is used when you are working with a flex or grid element.
 This took me a while to figure out for some reason.

 To override set colors from a bootstrap element, just put !important next to the declaration in your css.
 Cool!

+@media to create media queries, which make your app responsive, change the layout for different screen sizes.